Dunmore East to Ballymacaw Coastal Path

-As we near Ballymacaw Cove we meet to another type of narrow stile and then along a tight path down to the roadway and the car park.
-This path comes to a fork and it is easier to take the right-hand track because it is less steep.
+As we near Ballymacaw Cove we follow the fenced path down to the roadway and the car park.
+This path comes to a fork near the cove and it is easier to take the right-hand track because it is less steep.
 Ballymacaw Cove also has a small rock called the Boat Rock which is used for short term berthing because it is tidal.
 It has a bridge leading left from the cliff path.

 The Boat Rock, Ballymacaw